-This applies to students who have not earned 60 credithours and intend to enroll at GSU as part of Dual Admission, or in a workshop, seminar, or other university activity.
+This applies to students who have not earned 60 credithours and intend to enroll at for a workshop, seminar, or other university activity.

 Course work completed as a special non-degree seeking student cannot be used for the purposes of meeting admission criteria, but may be applied to the degree requirements once admitted to the university.
 Students may earn no more than 15 semester-hours in this classification.